MI CReSS Follow-Up Survey

 Information for Participants

 The Michigan COVID-19 Recovery Surveillance Study (MI CReSS) survey was launched in June 2020 with the goal of learning about Michiganders’ experiences before, during, and after their illness with COVID-19.
-Thousands of Michiganders have taken the first MI CReSS survey so far.
+More than 5,500 Michiganders took the first MI CReSS survey.
 We have learned a lot about COVID’s impact throughout the state of Michigan, but the pandemic continues to evolve, and we need to understand its long-term effects.

-We are once again asking for your help to learn more.
-The MI CReSS follow-up survey is a collaborative effort among the University of Michigan School of Public Health (UM SPH), the Michigan Department of Health and Human Services (MDHHS), and the Survey Research Center at the University of Michigan Institute for Social Research (UM ISR).
-This survey offers us a unique opportunity to follow up with Michiganders who were previously diagnosed with COVID-19 to learn how their illness and the pandemic have continued to affect their lives.
+The MI CReSS follow-up surveys are a collaborative effort among the University of Michigan School of Public Health (UM SPH), the Michigan Department of Health and Human Services (MDHHS), and the Survey Research Center at the University of Michigan Institute for Social Research (UM ISR).
+Follow-up surveys offer us a unique opportunity to check up on Michiganders who were previously diagnosed with COVID-19 to learn how their illness and the pandemic continue to affect their lives.

 No matter how you are doing now, your answers will contribute to our understanding of how COVID-19 is affecting Michiganders in both the short and long term.
-With your help, we can better understand how to direct ongoing public health response efforts and develop policies and resources to help Michigan residents diagnosed with COVID-19.
+With your help, we can better understand how to direct ongoing public health response efforts and develop policies and resources to help Michigan residents diagnosed with COVID-19 and Long COVID

-Who is conducting the MI CReSS follow-up survey?
+Who is conducting the MI CReSS follow-up surveys?

-Why was I contacted again to participate in the follow-up study?
+Why was I contacted again to participate in the follow-up studies?

-To participate in the first MI CReSS survey, you were randomly selected from the list of adults in Michigan with a confirmed COVID-19 diagnosis in the Michigan Disease Surveillance System (MDSS).
+As a reminder, to participate in MI CReSS, you had been randomly selected from the list of adults in Michigan with a confirmed COVID-19 diagnosis in the Michigan Disease Surveillance System (MDSS).
 Labs, healthcare providers, and health department personnel must transfer information about confirmed cases into MDSS because COVID-19 is a reportable disease.
 This information is the basis for public health surveillance for COVID-19.

 Will my answers be kept private?

-Just like answers to the first MI CReSS survey, all answers for the follow-up MI CReSS survey will be kept completely private to the extent permitted by law.
+All answers for the MI CReSS follow-up surveys will be kept completely private to the extent permitted by law.
 Answers will be grouped together to give us information on people diagnosed with COVID-19.
-No one will be identified individually in reports from the follow-up survey.
+No one will be identified individually in reports from the follow-up surveys.
 Grouped results from fewer than 5 people will not be reported, and all publications will be reviewed to ensure that privacy is maintained.

-The Survey Research Center at UM ISR has your name and address for only one reason: so they can contact you and ask you to participate in the MI CReSS follow-up survey.
+The Survey Research Center at the University of Michigan Institute for Social Research has your name and address for only one reason: so they can contact you and ask you to participate in our ongoing MI CReSS follow-up surveys.
 Your name is never attached to any survey answer you provide.
-No one else—including any employees at UM SPH, UM ISR, and MDHHS—can connect your answers to your name.
-Extra steps are being taken to ensure your privacy, and MDHHS is providing oversight to ensure your data remain private and secure.
+No one else—including any employees at the University of Michigan School of Public Health, the University of Michigan Institute for Social Research, and the Michigan Department of Health and Human Services—can connect your answers to your name.
+Extra steps are being taken to ensure your privacy, and the Michigan Department of Health and Human Services is providing oversight to ensure your data remain private and secure.

-It's been a year since I had COVID-19.
+It's been a while since I had COVID-19.
 Is it important that I answer these questions?

-Yes—your past participation in the first MI CReSS survey has made you irreplaceable.
+Yes—your past participation in previous MI CReSS surveys has made you irreplaceable.
 Only your continued participation makes it possible for us to learn about the long-term effects of COVID-19 on people who have tested positive.

 I had mild symptoms, and/or I am not experiencing lasting effects from COVID-19.
 Do you still need to hear from me?